martinandert/react-inline/README.md

 ### CLI

-React Inline comes with a command line interface which allows you to extract inline styles, generate CSS files and bundling them for your project in one go.
+React Inline comes with a command line interface which allows you to extract inline styles, generate CSS files, and bundle them up for all your project's files in one go.
 The binary installed by npm is called `react-inline-extract`.
 A shorter alias is available under the name `rix`.

 Here's the output of `react-inline-extract --help`: